bencorrado/bluez-bencorrado/docs/reference/sending-files.md

 ---
-title: "Sending files using OPP"
+title: "Sending Files Using OPP"
 table_of_contents: True
 ---

-# Using Bluetooth to send files on Ubuntu Core
+# Using Bluetooth to Send Files on Ubuntu Core

-This section describes what has to be done to be able to send files over Bluetooth using Ubuntu Core device.
-It will focus on the [OBEX Object Push](https://www.bluetooth.org/docman/handlers/downloaddoc.ashx?doc_id=309007&amp;vId=346844) profile which is a standard Bluetooth profile for such an use case.
+This section describes the required steps to be able to send files over Bluetooth using an Ubuntu Core device.
+It will focus on the [OBEX Object Push](https://www.bluetooth.org/docman/handlers/downloaddoc.ashx?doc_id=309007&amp;vId=346844) profile which is a standard Bluetooth profile for such a use case.

 ## Prerequisites

+Make sure that:

-The bluez snap is installed
+* The bluez snap is installed.

-Service is up and running
+* Service is up and running.
+* Both devices are paired.

-The both devices shall be paired.
-Refer to the previous section in order to learn how to do it.
+Refer to the previous sections in order to learn how to do it.

 The files will be sent to the server which is a Bluetooth-enabled device with the Object Push profile enabled.
 If this is not fulfilled then Ubuntu Core will